 Social learning – hype or reality?
 If you lined up the 100 greatest minds in our industry, you would get 50 opinions on either side of the argument.
 You know what they say about opinions…

 So, what is social learning?
 Social learning refers to all the informal ways people learn through observation and interaction with others then modeling learned behaviors.
 This could be anything from kids learning sassy language at school to you sharing professional advice with LinkedIn groups to working one-on-one with a mentor.
-I think most people would agree that the majority of everyone’s daily learning happens informally vs. sitting in a classroom.
+I think most people would agree that the majority of everyone’s daily learning happens informally, rather than sitting in a classroom listening to a lecture.

 For organizations, the question becomes, can we formalize this informal learning, get it into our LMS and capitalize on it?
 Phrased like that, it seems kind of silly, but as an industry, we’ve been trying to do exactly that for over a decade.
 In the year 2000, most LMS systems already had collaboration centers and threaded discussion groups tied to courses or groups of users.
 I’ve seen few client organizations use these original social learning features effectively.
 Turns out that the overhead of managing and keeping content fresh is pretty heavy and the effort collapses under its own weight without a lot of attention and fresh peer-to-peer content.

 LMS social learning features certainly preceded Facebook and Twitter, but just never caught on in learning management systems until after the broader social media revolution.
 With the explosion of mainstream social media in the last five years, older LMS providers pulled out their old informal learning features, dusted them off, rebranded them and are trying again.

 Newer progressive LMS providers have extended these feature sets to emulate the familiar feel of Facebook and Twitter.
 As a result, client organizations are also dusting off the idea to see if the new technology has made social learning more feasible and measurable.